Painting Equipment

 3. Pressurised spray booths

-These are booths without which it is very difficult to achieve quality gloss finishes.
-We used to say that the enemy of spray quality is dust.
-If you look achieving a high gloss there must be no dust in the spray area, and an ordinary spray booth cannot ensure this.
-No matter how isolated it is from the processing areas, there will always be a source of dust.
-On the glossy film, the small particle of dust will be greatly exaggerated in size and effect.
+There are booths without which it is very difficult to achieve quality gloss finishes.
+I was saying that the enemy of spray quality is dust.
+If you're looking achieving a high gloss There must be no dust in the spray area, and an ordinary spray booth cannot ensure this.
+No matter how isolated it is from the process rooms, there will always be a source of dust.
+On the gloss film, the small dust particle will be greatly exaggerated in size and effect.

 The problem is solved using pressurised spray booths.
-It is a closed enclosure in which a slight overpressure is created by introducing more air than is taken out.
-This prevents dust from being drawn in from the outside.
-In order for the overpressure to persist over time the cabin must be very well sealed.
+It is a closed enclosure in which a slight overpressure is created by introducing more air than is being exhausted.
+This stops dust from outside being drawn inside.
+For the overpressure to last over time the cabin must be very well sealed.

-It is good to know that immediately after installation the air must be recirculated for a while to get rid of dust inside the cabin.
-Filters and insulation used inside are sources of dust and should be thoroughly shaken out and vacuumed before work actually starts.
+It is good to know that immediately after installation the air should be recirculated for a while to get rid of dust inside the cabin.
+Filters and insulation used inside are sources of dust and should be thoroughly shaken out and vacuumed before the actual work starts.

 spray booths